Integrative-Transcriptomics/Daccor/README.md

 ## Tools
 The following tools are available:

-### analyze
+### identify
-analyze a given reference genome and output the repetitive regions
+identify the repetitive regions in a given reference genome
 #### Parameters:
 - -g,--gff <arg>           Path of GFF file
 - -h,--help                Prints options